-- 4. Final exams cannot be given before their scheduled times.
-Students need to check the final exam schedule before planning return flights or other events at the end of the semester. - 5.
+- 2. Final exams cannot be given before their scheduled times.
+Students need to check the final exam schedule before planning return flights or other events at the end of the semester. - 3.
 Students are to be in compliance with University, school, and departmental policies regarding the Whole Person Assessment requirements.
 Students should consult the Whole Person Assessment handbooks for requirements regarding general education and the students' majors. - a.
 The penalty for not submitting electronically or for incorrectly submitting an artifact is a zero for that assignment. - b.
 By submitting an assignment, the student gives permission for the assignment to be assessed electronically. - B. Course Policies and Procedures - 1.
+Attendance at each class or laboratory is mandatory.
+Excessive absences can reduce a student's grade or deny credit for the course. - 2.
 Evaluation Policies and Procedures - a.
 The final exam is a 200-point, two-hour, comprehensive final exam.
 It is administered during final exam week as scheduled by the Registrar's Office. - b.
 Exams are given approximately every 3 weeks covering a unit or set of units of study as scheduled in the course calendar.
 There will be five 100-point exams composed mostly of objectives, recall-type questions but also with some synthesis.
 Make up exams must be legitimized with Administrative excuse or Medical note.
 Make up exams must be rescheduled by the student within one week of exam date. - c.
 Quizzes: Eleven to 13 quizzes will be given during the course; however, only the top 10 quiz scores will be recorded. - d.
 The course grade is determined from the following evaluation sources: